Dotfile-Management-III

 Then when ready commit the files, for that you need to go to the

-and perform the git dance.
+source directory of chezmoi and perform the git dance.

 ❯ chezmoi cd ❯ git st On branch master No commits yet Untracked files: (use "git add <file>..." to include in what will be committed) dot_SpaceVim.d/autoload/myspacevim.vim dot_SpaceVim.d/init.toml dot_config/alacritty/alacritty.yml dot_config/iterm/com.googlecode.iterm2.plist dot_config/starship.toml dot_config/topgrade.toml dot_gitconfig dot_gitignore-global dot_gradle/init.d/checknetwork.gradle dot_gradle/init.d/tasktree.gradle dot_mrconfig dot_p10k.zsh dot_zshrc ❯ git add * ❯ git commit --message="Init config"